Flexible Differentiable Optimization via Model Transformations: Application examples

-Note the \texttt{ChainRulesCore.NoTangent} term which corresponds to the derivative of the output with respect to the function \texttt{matrix\_relu} itself.
-The next example will demonstrate how to handle stateful functions.
-Since this is a pure function, no derivative is defined.
+Note the \texttt{ChainRulesCore.NoTangent} term, which corresponds to the derivative of the output w.r.t.~the function \texttt{matrix\_relu} itself.
 We can now define the neural network architecture including our custom layer and train it on the MNIST data.